Why hiring React Developers is not so easy? Let me give a short introduction to the world of IT.

 Now, think of famous fast food restaurants.

-Difference between them and some local restaurant, is that in famous fast food restaurant you know exactly what to expect, you know the price, and there is no gamble.
+The difference between them and some local restaurants is that infamous fast-food restaurant, you know exactly what to expect, you know the price, and there is no gamble.
 Take McDonald’s.
 Wherever you go, you got BigMac that tastes the same and cost pretty much the same.

 This is branding.
 In other words, a promise you constantly keep and everybody can rely on that.

 Employer Branding works the same way.
 You have a clear career path and rules which makes a tempting promise to react developers you can keep.

 If you want to start EB on your own, first of all, don’t say you have a great team.
 Show something to prove it.